Spicy New Orleans Style Shrimp

 Preheat the oven to 400° and bake the shrimp (uncovered) 8-12 minutes or until the shrimp are slightly opaque.

-Serve the shrimp warm over rice or with slices of crusty bread and a few lemon wedges to squeeze over the top.
+Serve over rice (check out this easy instant pot recipe!) or with slices of crusty bread and a few lemon wedges to squeeze over the top.
 This dish makes a really good any night meal or equally impressive bold-flavored appetizer.
 The rich, spicy buttery Cajun sauce is slightly messy but worth it.

 If you tried this Spicy New Orleans Style Shrimp recipe or any other on the blog, don’t forget to leave a comment or star rating ~ I love hearing from you!